bryanwhl/nus-data-science-comp-cv/README.md

 # Instructions To Run The Model
 1. Open the HackerFour_submission submission folder.
-You should see the following files or folders:
+You should see the following files and folders:
     1.	data
     2.	model
     3. Datasets